Skip to Content

 03. DEPARTMENTAL PROCEDURE (PERFORMANCE EVALUATION)

 03.01.
-In February of each year, the Personnel Committee with perform a performance evaluation of each faculty member, regardless of type of appointment, for the previous calendar year (January – December).
+In February of each year, the Personnel Committee will perform a performance evaluation of each faculty member, regardless of type of appointment, for the previous calendar year (January – December).
 Comments and observations from the performance evaluation may be used in the awarding of merit.
 Comments from the Annual Evaluation may also be used in the reappointment process for tenure-track faculty.

 03.02.
 SOHA faculty should strive to update information in Faculty Qualifications (Digital Measures) by December 31st, but this date may slip to sometime in January depending on the University’s evaluation cycle found at this link.